Back

 3. Scaling Testing with Cloud infrastructure

-• reduced infrastructure costs and maintenance efforts
+• Infrastructure costs and maintenance effort reduce significantly

 4. Performance Engineering over Performance Testing

-There has been a growing emphasis on building performance optimization into the entire software development lifecycle.
 Performance engineering takes a proactive approach by designing systems for optimal performance from the beginning, instead of merely testing them after development.
 This would :

 • facilitate stronger collaborations between QA teams, developers, architects and operations in order to identify potential bottlenecks, optimize code and to integrate performance considerations early in the SDLC